sgutierrez8c54/codeserv/Using-Sensors-(Blocks).md

 ### Touch Sensor

-The REV Robotics Touch Sensor can be connected to a digital port on the Expansion Hub.
-The Touch Sensor is HIGH (returns TRUE) when it is not pressed.
-It is pulled LOW (returns FALSE) when it is pressed.
+For this example, we assume that the REV Robotics Touch Sensor has been configured as a digital touch sensor in the Robot Controller's active configuration file.
+We will use the "isPressed" programming block to determine if the button on the sensor is currently pressed or not.

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/REVTouchSensor.jpg" width="190"><p>